-2. Make a list – write it down
+2. Make a list and write it down

 3. Stay put

-4. Donate – your community and closet will thank you
+4. Donate to your community and your closet will thank you

-If you are decluttering and organizing your closet, what better way then to give back as well as to feel less stressed on “what to wear”.
-Start piles on the floor or on your bed – “Keep” “Toss” and “Donate”.
-While cleaning and organizing throw your clothing into those 3 piles, your closet will be condensed and much more manageable, and someone will be happy to have your clothes that you no longer wish to have.
+If you are decluttering and organizing your closet, what better way than to give back as well as to feel less stressed about what to wear.
+Start piles on the floor or on your bed for what you want to Keep, Toss, and Donate.
+While cleaning and organizing, throw your clothing into those three piles.
+Your closet will be condensed and much more manageable, and someone will be happy to have the clothes that you no longer wish to have.

 5. Dust bunnies do not just live under the bed

 If you do not have Pledge or another dusting solution, a wet rag will work just fine to wipe down those surfaces and kill off our bunny friends.
-Happier surfaces means a happier you and your allergies and sinuses will also thank you.
+Happier surfaces mean a happier you, and your allergies and sinuses will also thank you.